Skip to content

 Setting Up E-commerce Tracking

-If you sell online, enable Enhanced E-commerce tracking:
+If you sell online, turn on Enhanced E-commerce tracking:

 • Go to Admin > E-commerce Settings